sarwanpasha/cMultiverse/README.md

 method and register it in the sampler benchmark.
 It will be compared to Latin hypercube, BALD, and scMultiverse's uncertainty-targeted acquisition on the same three synthetic-response experiments.

 ---

-## Citation

-If you use scMultiverse in your work, please cite the accompanying manuscript.
-A `CITATION.cff` is provided; GitHub renders it automatically as a "Cite this repository" button.

----